 We continuously explore ways in which our students can be more engaged and active in finding their own path to learning.
 Through project based learning (PBL), we empower and allow our students to use a combination of 21st century skills:

-First and foremost, we need to make sure that we are preparing our children and teens to succeed amidst the world within which they are growing.
+First and foremost, we need to make sure that we are preparing our children to succeed in the world within which they are growing.
 They need to be healthy and happy and know how to navigate this world before they can form their personal identity and recognize their purpose.

-They will learn that Judaism has much to say about all of this.
+In response, we offer a place where kids learn about kindness as a saver of lives.
 Jewish tradition has much to say about kindness.
 In fact, kindness, or chesed, is mentioned 245 times in the Bible and we even learn that when God went to create Adam and the angels argued as to whether or not God should create people, the angels answered, “Let him be created because he will dispense acts of lovingkindness.”
 (Genesis Rabbah 8:5) We learn from this midrash that we owe our very existence to the fact that we should be kind.

-In a time when we might feel hopeless, we will respond with kindness.
+In a time when we might feel hopeless, we respond with kindness.
 Our tradition mandates this and we will heed the call to, “Do justice, love chesed (kindness), and walk humbly with your God.”
 (Micah 6:8)